Advanced Dynamics and Vibrations: Continuous Systems

 Therefore, since the eigenvalues are distinct

-and they are orthogonal with respect to the mass matrix.
+and they are orthogonal with respect to the mass distribution.

-While in the discrete case the eigenvectors were also orthogonal with respect to the stiffness only in a certain sense.
-To see this again consider the eigen value problem.
+While in the discrete case the eigenvectors were also orthogonal with respect to the stiffness matrix, the eigenfunctions are orthogonal with respect to the stiffness , only in a certain sense.
+To see this again consider the eigenvalue problem.

 multiply by and integrate: